Are you already thinking about high school for your college-bound middle-schooler?

 - Current school closing

-Personally, I’ve had to change schools for curriculum/testing, safety concerns, social reasons, and relocations.
+Personally, I’ve had to choose different schools for my children for curriculum/testing, safety concerns, social reasons, and relocations.
 Each time has been different because each grade level is different.
-My children were also quite different from each other.
+Also, my children are quite different from each other.

-Regardless of the time parents have to make all the necessary decisions about high school, that one decision (which school your teen attends) is important enough that parents must know their options.
-Parents have choices, such as:
+Regardless of the time parents have to make all the necessary decisions about high school, this one decision (which school your teen attends) is important enough that parents must know their options.

 - Public school district, including charter